-Devotees prevent woman at Sabarimala; police file cases
+Protesters try to block woman at Sabarimala; TV cameraman injured

 Police at sannidhanam said a case has been registered against 200 'identifiable' persons in connection with the incident, based on her complaint.

-Despite prohibitory orders, devotees and right-wing activists gathered in huge numbers at Sannidhanam, the shrine complex.
+When the situation went out of control, senior RSS leader Valsan Thillankeri, who has been camping at the shrine complex since Monday, pacified the angry agitators and asked them to maintain calm and cautioned against alleged 'unruly elements', who could intrude to create trouble at the hill shrine.

-When the situation went out of control, senior Rashtriya Swayamsevak Sangh leader Valsan Thillankeri, who has been camping at the shrine complex since Monday, pacified the angry agitators and asked them to maintain calm and cautioned against alleged 'unruly elements', who could intrude to create trouble at the hill shrine.
+"The leadership has the responsibility to avoid any kind of untoward incident.
+That's why I addressed the devotees.
+It was to help the police," he later told reporters.

 Valsan also courted a controversy for allegedly violating the key tradition of the Sabarimala shrine by climbing the sacred 18 steps without carrying the customary 'irumudikkettu' (sacred offerings to Lord Ayyappa) on his head.